-It’s the Holiday (Phishing) Season!
+It’s the Season for Holiday Phishing Scams!
 5 Ways to Stay off the Hook

 The holidays are time for family, fun, and to be extra vigilant about phishing attacks.

-Will some Grinch try to ruin your 2019 holiday season with a phishing scam?
+Will some Grinch try to ruin your 2019 holiday season with phishing scams?